Lifehouse (rock opera): The Lifehouse concept

 Lifehouse began as a story written around several songs.
-According to Pete Townshend: "The essence of the story-line was a kind a futuristic scene…It’s a fantasy set at a time when rock ’n’ roll didn’t exist.
+According to Pete Townshend: "The essence of the story-line was a kind a futuristic scene...It's a fantasy set at a time when rock 'n' roll didn't exist.
 The world was completely collapsing and the only experience that anybody ever had was through test tubes.
-In a way they lived as if they were in television programmes.
+In a way they lived as if they were on television.
 Everything was programmed.
-The enemies were people who gave us entertainment intravenously, and the heroes were savages who’d kept rock ‘n’ roll as a primitive force and had gone to live with it in the woods.
+The enemies were people who gave us entertainment intravenously, and the heroes were savages who'd kept rock 'n' roll as a primitive force and had gone to live with it in the woods.
 The story was about these two sides coming together and having a brief battle."